Game 2 Box Score

 Paavola, who fanned six Boxers while scattering three hits, earned the win to improve her record to 6-1 for the season.
 Reichard, a lefty, was tagged with the loss, despite not allowing any earned runs.

-Garcia and Karleigh Prestianni (Sr., Grants Pass, Ore.) were credited with Linfield’s two hits in the game.
+Garcia and Karleigh Prestianni were credited with Linfield’s two hits in the game.

-Lisa Yamamoto (Soph., Carson City, Nev.) swatted her third home run in two days and added a double to ignite the Linfield offense.
+Lisa Yamamoto (Jr., Carson City, Nev.) swatted her third home run in two days and added a double to ignite the Linfield offense.

-Wildcat pitchers Shelby VandeBergh (Jr., Beaverton, Ore.) and Montana McNealy (Soph., Aloha, Ore.) combined to hold the Boxers to four hits and one run.
+Wildcat pitchers Shelby VandeBergh (Sr., Beaverton, Ore.) and Montana McNealy (Jr., Aloha, Ore.) combined to hold the Boxers to four hits and one run.
 Each recorded a pair of strikeouts.
 VandeBergh collected the win, her fifth against just two defeats.

 Linfield built a 6-0 lead after just 1½ innings and was not seriously threatened the rest of the way.
 And once the Wildcats poured on three more runs in the sixth, the game was halted by the eight-run rule.